Holker Hall History

 The earliest records of a house on the present site date back to the beginning of the sixteenth century.
-From then until the present day it has been the home of three families: Preston, Lowther and Cavendish.
-The Estate has never been bought or sold but has passed by inheritance through the family line, with each generation leaving its impressions, either by planning and altering the landscape or by changing the house by adding, re-facing, embellishing or even rebuilding - as was necessary after the disastrous fire of 1871.
+The Estate has never been bought or sold but has passed by inheritance through just three families: the Prestons, the Lowthers and the Cavendishes, with each generation leaving its impressions, either by planning and altering the landscape or by changing the house by adding, re-facing, embellishing or even rebuilding – as was necessary after the disastrous fire of 1871.

-Its owners have always loved Holker.
-The 7th Duke preferred it to any of his other properties, and in 1908 when the house was left to the grandfather of Lord Cavendish, and not to his elder brother Victor, the Duke muttered bitterly 'Holker, the best loved house in England'.
+Holker has always been loved by its owners, with the 7th Duke preferring it to any of his other properties, and in 1908 when the house was left to the grandfather of Lord Cavendish, and not to his elder brother Victor, the Duke muttered bitterly ‘Holker, the best loved house in England’.
 He and his family left in tears with a photograph to record the occasion.

 One of the greatest joys of Holker is the garden, and the family are indebted to the generations of keen, enthusiastic and gifted gardeners for the wonderful collection of trees and shrubs.
-There are trees surviving at Holker suggesting that Lord Cavendish's ancestors had an interest in collecting unusual trees as early as the 1750's.
-Many exceptional plants are to be found that were introduced to Holker by his grandmother, Lady Moyra Cavendish.
+There are trees surviving at Holker from as early as the 1750’s, suggesting that the Cavendish’s ancestors had an interest in collecting unusual trees.
+Many exceptional plants are to be found, that were introduced to Holker by Lady Moyra Cavendish.
 But gardens change and develop; renewal is vitally important, and especially so in the case of a garden that relies on the income derived from being open to the public.
 The present age provides wonderful opportunities and it has been possible to introduce to the Holker gardens, over the last thirty years, more species of plants than in the several hundred years that went before.